ratheraarif/Pytorch_dataloader_for_Genomics/README.md

 *In the same style as [Enformer](https://www.nature.com/articles/s41592-021-01252-x), [AlphaGenome](https://www.biorxiv.org/content/10.1101/2025.06.25.661532v1), and [Borzoi](https://www.nature.com/articles/s41588-024-02053-6)*

 this script is designed to prepare genomic datasets and create a PyTorch DataLoader for downstream modeling from Bigwig or narrowpeaks files.
-While all of these models are originally trained in TensorFlow and use TFRecord files, which are incompatible with PyTorch, this script provides a bridge by enabling PyTorch-ready data pipelines tot train deep learning models.
+While all of these models are originally trained in TensorFlow and use TFRecord files, which are incompatible with PyTorch, this script provides a bridge by enabling PyTorch-ready data pipelines to train deep learning models depending upon your use case.
 It supports flexible sequence cropping, downsampling, handling of unmappable regions etc.